ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

+# November 23, 2019

+- ?

 # November 22, 2019

 - Traveling to SF!
-- To ignore all directories in current and any subfolders do `node_modules/` as opposed to `node_modules` which blocks only the respective folder.
+- To ignore all directories in current and any sub-folders do `node_modules/` as opposed to `node_modules` which blocks only the respective folder.

 # November 21, 2019